Latest update: February 18th, 2021

 Indoor or outdoor gatherings in private homes (house and cottage)

 - one visitor from another address for single individuals (the same person to limit social contacts)

 - one informal caregiver

 - individuals offering services or support

 - labour for planned work

-On open access sites, the reception capacity must be indicated along with a reminder concerning public health instructions.
+At sites with open access, the visitor capacity must be indicated along with a reminder concerning applicable public health guidelines.

 Other long-term measures